The meeting of chemical and computer science

 Work and school experience

-Real experience and relative knowledge
+Real experience and relevant knowledge

 I have worked on a variety of different computer science projects (contact me for GitHub and links). additionally, I have been heavily involved in computer science since my Sophomore year of high school.
 Then I moved into web development and mobile development.
 Around this time also got into machine learning which was the subject of my junior year science fair.
 Since this, my projects have consistently grown more advanced.